markmeeus/MarcelloDB/docs/sessions.md

 Since this ID is so important, it has been made part of the construction of a collection.

 A collection is a generic type with at least 2 generic type parameters.
 The first one is the type of the objects you want to store, the second one is the type of your object's ID value.
+  > The third generic parameter is the index definition.
+Read about [indexes](indexes.html)

 When constructing the collection, you need to give it a name - like you give tables a name - and you have to provide a function to retrieve the ID from an object.